 Philadelphia Animal Welfare Society (PAWS) is a non-profit organization dedicated to saving Philadelphia’s homeless and at-risk animals.
 It is the city’s largest rescue partner and provider of low-cost, basic veterinary care for pet owners and rescue organizations that cannot otherwise access or afford it.
 Through its 3 no-kill shelters, foster care network, and special events, PAWS finds loving homes for thousands of animals each year.

-However, PAWS has experienced a big number of returned animals after initial adoptions.
-Many factors, like the time of year, animal type, age, adopter life decision, etc, can contribute to the high return rate.
-R-Ladies Philly Community partner with PAWS and develop this analytic approach to better understand the reason behind high return rate and produce possible solutions to improve adoption process.
+R-Ladies Philly has partnered with PAWS to examine trends and patterns in animal returns after initial adoptions and recommend possible solutions to improve the adoption process.
+Many factors, like the time of year, animal type, age, adopter life decision, etc., can contribute to an animal being returned.

 Contributors

-Karla Fettich
+Karla Fettich, PhD is Head of Algorithm Development at Orchestrall, Inc., where she leads data-driven app development focused on senior care.
+She is a co-organizer of R-Ladies Philly and a long-time PAWS volunteer.

 Mitchell Maltenfort PhD lurched into academic life as a computational neurobiologist before drifting into the less recherché field of biostatistics.
 He knows just enough to make a complete hash out of things and is creative enough to salvage them afterwards.
 In his brutish culture, this tradition is known as “larnin'’” For tax purposes, he is employed as a biostatistician at CHOP, where he has generated risk scores for hospitalization, analyzed diagnostic variations among clinics, compared international trends in childhood mortality, and evaluated patient-reported outcome scores.